News

 The most anticipated Ashes series will start on November 21.

 “The Australian way because we’re playing for the Ashes and they’re playing for a moral victory.
-There’s your headline,” David Warner said.
+There’s your headline,” Warner said.

 “4-nil.
 It’s going to be a great series.
 All dependant on the captain (Pat Cummins).
 If the captain doesn’t play, they might win one game.
 If Cummo’s there, 4-nil.
 If not, they probably win one game only.” he added.